gtg092x/react-redux-universal/README.md

 - `mapPropsToParams` This method that accepts `(props, context)` and returns a value to be the params passed to the `promiseCreator`.
 This will be called on initialization and every prop change.
 If the result of this function changes, the `promiseCreator` will be called again.
 - `promiseCreator` A function that accepts the result of `mapPropsToParams` and returns a thenable or constant value.
 The results of this are passed to the component as a prop and stored in a redux store for tranfer between server and client.
 For convenience, context is passed to this method as well.
 - `[config]`
-    - `[config.selectIsoState]` A method that selects the isoState from the reducer.
-It defaults to assuming that `iso` is the reducer name and is part of a combinedReducer.
-This must return the entire iso reducer.
+    - `[config.getComponentId]` A method that takes a `Component` and returns a unique id for it.
+Defaults to the Component name.
+This is important if you have different components loading keys with the same name.

 ### Loader

 `loader(<getRenderer>, <store>, [<timeout>])`

-This will attempt to load your app and resolve as soon as all mounted `iso` composers have resolved.
+This will attempt to load your app and resolve as soon as all mounted `universal` composers have resolved.

 - `getRenderer` This is typically `() => ReactDOMServer.renderToString(<App />)`, however, you can pass any render method you like as long as it attempts to render your react app.
-If you have mounted iso components, this will likely be called twice but could be called more.
+If you have mounted universal components, this will likely be called twice but could be called more.
 Otherwise, this will be called once.
 - `store` Your redux store.
 You'll need to initialize this outside of your app. *Note: this is only the case for server side rendering.*
 - `[<timeout>]` A timeout for your app's load.
 The loader will reject once this time has expired.
 Pass `-1` if you do not want your app to timeout.
 Default is `3000` (3 seconds).